junglesta/wherenodoctor/_posts/2016-01-01-09-instructions-and-precautions-for-injections.md

   • loss of consciousness

 6. If these signs appear, immediately inject epinephrine (Adrenalin): adults, 1/2 ml; children, 1/3 to 1/4 ml, depending on their size.
-Treat the person for SHOCK (see p.
-77).
+Treat the person for SHOCK (see [page 77](#page-77)).
 Follow by giving an antihistamine in double the normal dose.

 # [71](#page-71)
 {:.no_toc}